-A click on this button will dim all signals on the Monitor Phones outputs by an amount set up in the Preferences dialog.
-At the same time the control room's microphone signal (source defined in Preferences) is sent to the three destinations Monitor Phones described below.
-The microphone level is adjusted with the channel's input fader.
+A click on this button will dim the Monitor Main signal on the Monitor Phones outputs by an amount set up in the Preferences dialog.
+At the same time the control room's microphone signal (source defined in Preferences) is sent to the three destinations described below as Monitor Phones.
+The mic level is adjusted with the channel's input fader.